-What if it is difficult for me to arrive at temple by 6:15 pm?
+What if it is difficult for me to log on by 6:15 pm?

-come to services directly from the end of their work day.
-Please feel comfortable arriving any time after the service begins.
-It is wonderful to see our Sanctuary gradually fill as more and more people arrive to join their loved ones and friends for Shabbat.
+Don’t worry!
+We welcome you whenever you can join us, even after the service begins, and always have technical help available.
+It is wonderful to see our virtual Sanctuary gradually fill as more and more people arrive to join their loved ones and friends for Shabbat.

 What are services like?
 Do I need to know Hebrew to appreciate the experience?